http://www.aaa.com:8080/web1

 In a production environment, additional virtual servers provide hosting facilities for users and customers so that each appears to have its own web server, even though there is only one physical server.

-subcommand in remote mode to create the
+Use the create-virtual-server subcommand in remote mode to create the

 named virtual server.